AnaviTechnology/anavi-docs/anavi-gardening-uhat/anavi-gardening-uhat.md

 ## Supported Peripherals

-ANAVI Gardening uHAT Raspberry Pi HAT has an MCP3002 analog-to-digital converter (ADC) and two connectors for capacitive soil moisture sensors.
-Up to 2 I2C sensors can be also easily attached to the pHAT.
+ANAVI Gardening uHAT for Raspberry Pi features an MCP3002 analog-to-digital converter (ADC), dual connectors for capacitive soil moisture sensors, and supports up to 2 I2C sensors, one 1-wire sensor, and a UART header for added versatility.

 ### Sensors